 - Any other information relevant to the resubmission

 - Requested support for project collaborators who are NOT at the same institution as the awardee should be listed as consultant costs.
 If the collaborator cannot accept consultancy fees, a subcontract must be issued to their institution.
-These costs must be listed in the detailed budget as consortium costs with applicable indirect costs included.
+These costs must be listed in the detailed budget as consortium costs with applicable indirect costs included, which will count towards the direct costs limit.
+Please note that the UW has negotiated indirect cost waivers with several local partner institutions (See guideline 1 above.)

 - Requested support for equipment and technology, including computers, must be fully justified in the budget justification with a clear connection to the scientific aspects of the project and not for general office use.
 Be sure to read our Computer Policy if you would like to budget for a computer.